 Facebook Fans form a Global Audience

-In addition, the new Facebook Insights provides information about where fans are located geographically and lists the top 10 by default.
+In addition, the new Facebook insights provide information about where fans are located geographically and lists the top 10 by default.

 We can see from the Facebook Insights screen capture above that the eBiz ROI, Inc. Facebook business page has fans from as far away as India, Australia and South Africa.

-As Facebook evolves with new features like Graph Search and Enhanced Insights, the value of Facebook as a digital marketing channel for businesses of all shapes and sizes will continue to grow.
+As Facebook evolves, its value as a digital marketing channel for businesses of all kinds will continue to grow.

 This demonstration was designed to provide information for readers/viewers to use to get a clearer view of their Facebook page fans while learning more about their Facebook audience as a whole.

-Those interested in getting more information should contact us to schedule an Internet marketing consultation to learn more about using Facebook to grow sale while maximizing marketing ROI.
+Those interested in getting more information should contact us to schedule an Internet marketing consultation.
+We can help you learn more about using Facebook to grow sale while maximizing marketing ROI.

 Bonus – Nine Ways You Can Use Graph Search to Learn About Your Facebook Fans